curiouselectric/WindSensor/README.md

 ![Broadcast](https://github.com/curiouselectric/WindSensor/blob/main/Wind%20Sensor%20Instructions/Images/wind%20sensor%20broadcast.png?raw=true)

+Boradcast mode works well if the logger is always listening and you only have one sensor in range.
+If more than one sensor is in range then the data will clash and potentially cause issues, in which case use Response mode.

 The two modes work together - you can have the unit sending regular data and also responding to requests.

 It runs on an ATMega328 running at 8MHz with selectable baud serial (up to 57600).
 It comes pre-programmed, but code can be uploaded via the Arduino IDE, using the MiniCore board add-on.
 See firmware for more details.